Strike on Ukrainian maternity hospital kills newborn | Science-Environment

 - Ukraine

-An overnight rocket attack struck a hospital maternity ward in southern Ukraine, killing a newborn baby, its mother and a doctor were pulled alive from the rubble, Ukrainian authorities said on Wednesday.
+An overnight rocket attack struck a hospital maternity ward in southern Ukraine, Ukrainian authorities said on Wednesday.
+The baby's mother and a doctor were pulled alive from the rubble.
 The region's governor said the rockets were Russian.
-The strike in the city of Vilniansk adds to the gruesome toll suffered by hospitals and other medical facilities — and their patients and staff — in the Russian invasion entering its tenth month this week.
+The strike in Vilniansk, close to the city of Zaporizhzhia, adds to the gruesome toll suffered by hospitals and other medical facilities — and their patients and staff — in the Russian invasion entering its tenth month this week.
 They have been in the firing line from the outset, including a March 9 airstrike that destroyed a maternity hospital in the now-occupied port city of Mariupol.

+"At night, Russian monsters launched huge rockets at the small maternity ward of the hospital in Vilniansk.
+Grief overwhelms our hearts — a baby was killed who had just seen the light of day.
+Rescuers are working at the site," said the regional governor, Oleksandr Starukh, writing on the Telegram messaging app.

+Photos he posted show thick smoke rising above mounds of rubble, being combed by emergency workers against the backdrop of a dark night sky.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)